Cast Iron Roast Beef and Caramelized Onions with Gravy

-There was a recipe I found from The Neely’s that looked like it could be a good fit with eye of round.
-It includes using a cast iron skillet* and a few simple ingredients.
+When you have a cut of beef that lacks fat, like eye of round, you run the risk of tough and chewy meat … no one likes that.
+So, there was a recipe I found from The Neely’s that looked like it could be a good fit with eye of round.
+It includes using a cast iron skillet** and a few simple ingredients.

-I followed his recipe to the letter, with the exception of mushrooms.
+I followed Pat’s recipe to the letter, with the exception of mushrooms.
 I love them but happened to be out.
 Whoops!
+So, instead I substituted more onion and it worked out just fine.

 (But, those mushrooms would have been mighty tasty…)

-One of the most important parts of the recipe is this: make sure you get a good sear on all sides of the roast.
+One of the most important parts of the recipe is this: Make sure you get a good sear on all sides of the roast.

 This helps to create a crust to keep it nice and juicy, and also adds a ton of rich, deep flavor to the gravy!

-After searing and roasting, you remove the onions (nicely caramelized—couldn’t be any easier!) and the roast, leaving the roast to rest (meaning: don’t touch!) until you’re ready to slice just before serving.
+After searing and roasting, you remove the onions (nicely caramelized — couldn’t be any easier!) and the roast, leaving the roast to rest (meaning: don’t touch!) until you’re ready to slice just before serving.

 When it’s time, make sure you slice this roast as thin as possible to ensure maximum tenderness!